Test in a live environment

 With IronPDF, DOCX to PDF conversion is a breeze.
 With this tool, you can convert any DOCX file to PDF in just a few lines, making it a concise, straightforward yet powerful tool.
 PdfPig, on the other hand, cannot handle DOCX to PDF conversion.

-For more examples, visit IronPDF Code Examples.
+For more examples, explore the extensive IronPDF Code Examples.

-IronPDF has different levels and additional features for purchasing a license.
-Developers can also buy IronSuite which, gives you access to all of IronSoftware’s products at the price of two.
+IronPDF offers diverse pricing options for licenses.
+Developers can also purchase Iron Suite, which gives access to all of Iron Software’s products at the price of two.
 If you’re not ready to buy a license, IronPDF provides a free trial that lasts 30 days.

-• Perpetual licenses: Offers a range of perpetual licenses depending on the size of your team, your project needs, and the number of locations.
+Perpetual licenses: Offers a range of perpetual licenses depending on the size of your team, your project needs, and the number of locations.
 Each license type comes with email support.

-• Lite License: This license costs $749 and supports one developer, one location, and one project.
+Lite License: This license costs $749 and supports one developer, one location, and one project.

-• Plus License: Supporting three developers, three locations, and three projects, this is the next step up from the lite license and costs $1,499.
+Plus License: Supporting three developers, three locations, and three projects, this is the next step up from the lite license and costs $1,499.
 The Plus license offers chat support and phone support in addition to basic email support.

-• Professional License: This license is suitable for larger teams, supporting ten developers, ten locations, and ten projects for $2,999.
+Professional License: This license is suitable for larger teams, supporting ten developers, ten locations, and ten projects for $2,999.
 It offers the same contact support channels as the previous tiers but also offers screen-sharing support.

-• Royalty-free redistribution: IronPDF's licensing also offers royalty-free redistribution coverage for an extra $1,999
+Royalty-free redistribution: IronPDF's licensing also offers royalty-free redistribution coverage for an extra $1,999

-• Uninterrupted product support: IronPDF offers access to ongoing product updates, security feature upgrades, and support from their engineering team for either $999/year or a one-time purchase of $1,999 for a 5-year coverage.
+Uninterrupted product support: IronPDF offers access to ongoing product updates, security feature upgrades, and support from their engineering team for either $999/year or a one-time purchase of $1,999 for a 5-year coverage.

 PdfPig is licensed under the Apache License 2.0.
 This means that the PdfPig library is free to use, as long as you follow the guidelines of the terms for this licensing.
 Although it is free, therefore making PdfPig cheaper to use than IronPDF, it lacks in areas such as features and support when compared to the more costly libraries such as IronPDF.